Welcome to our grammar lesson about Spanish Object Pronouns, where we will learn and practice where to place these pronouns.

 In order to place these pronouns in a sentence, we need to consider the tense of the verb they are connected to.

-Depending of the verb tense, they can occupy 2 different places:
+Depending of the verb tense, Object Pronouns can occupy two different places:

 - Right before the verb, written separately